 Inspired by English country garden estates, and a breezy two-and-a-half-hour drive from Sydney, Mayfield’s 160 acres are for the garden aficionado with a weekend to spare.
 After all, they have bridges, an obelisk garden, ponds, and an alley of London Plane trees.

-The full acreage is only open twice a year for the autumn and spring festivals (the 2021 autumn festival kicks off in April, more info is here).
+The full acreage is only open twice a year for the autumn and spring festivals (the 2022 autumn festival has started and will run until Monday 25 April, more info and tickets are here).
 These events include live entertainment, catering, games, and a shuttle service to help you trip around the enormous property too.
 You’ll need about four hours to discover the full private garden and two hours for the 40-acres available off-peak.

 Cattai National Park